Lüshunkou: Geography

 Central Dalian is some 40 km farther up the coast, sprawling around the narrowest neck of the Liaodong Peninsula (辽东半岛 (遼東半島, Liáodōng Bàndǎo)), whereas Lüshun occupies its southern tip.
-(See Landsat Map below Zoomed – Lüshun City surrounds the lake-like structure clearly visible near the peninsular tip—the lake-like feature is the inner natural harbour of the port, a very well-sheltered and fortifiable harbour to 19th century eyes.)
+Lüshun City surrounds the lake-like structure near the peninsular tip.
+The lake-like feature is the inner natural harbour of the port, a well-sheltered and fortifiable harbour to 19th century eyes.

-The Liaodong Peninsula is located northwest in relation to Korea, the Yellow Sea to its southeast, the Korea Bay to its due east, and the Bohai Sea (or Gulf) to its west.
-Beijing is almost directly (due west-northwest) across the Bo Hai Gulf from the port city.
+The Liaodong Peninsula has the Yellow Sea to its southeast with Korea beyond, the Korea Bay to its due east, and the Bohai Sea (or Gulf) to its west.
+Beijing is due west-northwest across the Bo Hai Gulf from the port city.